eliseohh1506/RAGApp/README.md

     * To run the main app which contains options to upload docs, chat with selected docs, delete docs.

                 streamlit run app.py

-    * To run simple app only used to chat, which can be used to integrate with websites using iframe.

-                streamlit run iapp.py